Slate stone is found in many places

-Pradesh, Bihar etc. Rajasthan leads the country's overall deposits of
+Madhya Pradesh, Himachal Pradesh, Bihar etc. Rajasthan leads the country's

-the stone.
-Slates, schist and phyllites of dimensional use are found
+overall deposits of the stone.
+Slates, schist and phyllites of dimensional

-associated with Delhi and Aravalli Supergroup of rocks in parts of
+use are found associated with Delhi and Aravalli Supergroup of rocks in

 Rajasthan